commenthol/veloze-restbase/README.md

 Works also with express like routers.

-Please referrer to the documentation in `docs/index.md`.
+Please refer to the documentation in [docs/index.md](./docs/index.md).

 # Usage